Youngstown Skate hosts all-day spring skating contest

-YOUNGSTOWN, Ohio (WKBN) –– Figure skaters are laced up in their roller skates and ready to roll over at Youngstown Skate Sunday morning.
+YOUNGSTOWN, Ohio (WKBN) –– Figure skaters laced up in their roller skates and were ready to roll over at Youngstown Skate Sunday morning.

-They’re participating in the annual indoor spring contest, happening all day long starting at 6:00 a.m., with opening ceremonies running at 7:30 a.m.
+They participated in the annual indoor spring contest, which happened all day long starting at 6:00 a.m.
+Saturday.

-Skaters, ranging from ages 5 to 75, will compete in dance, figure skating, freestyle and pairs competition.
+Skaters, ranging from ages 5 to 75, competed in dance, figure skating, freestyle and pairs competition.

-Competitive skaters will be coming in from Ohio, New York, Pennsylvania, Illinois, Michigan and Wisconsin.
+Competitive skaters came in from Ohio, New York, Pennsylvania, Illinois, Michigan and Wisconsin.

+“Youngstown is well known for skating in the 1950s.
+There’s a lot of skating rinks to go skating at.
+Now, there’s just one left and that’s here,” said Jack Muranksy, manager of Youngstown Skate.

-Until 6:30 p.m., spectators are allowed to come out and watch for a fee of $5.
+Until 6:30 p.m., spectators were allowed to come out and watch for a fee of $5.

-“These skaters are getting ready for our national competition, which will be in Cedar Rapids, Iowa, in July,” Renee Kitts, a member of the Ohio Figure Skating League, said.
+“These skaters are getting ready for our national competition, which will be in Cedar Rapids, Iowa, in July,” said Renee Kitts, a member of the Ohio Figure Skating League.
 “This is the experience our skaters get before the judges skating out there so they can get more comfortable with the procedure.”

 Kitts said the national competition will look a little different this year.
 In a traditional season, skaters would compete at a regional competition in the Great Lakes.